 Back to being inherently similar, both of these bikes use a belt drive system connecting the pedals to the flywheel, creating a smooth ride all while limiting noise (compared to the chain drive found on actual bicycles).

 What really sets these two bikes apart is the console.
 With the Schwinn, you get the fairly typical LCD console that comes with the normal outputs including heart rate, distance, time, calories, RPM’s, and so forth.
+In terms of programming, Schwinn is now offering a free one-year membership to the JRNY Fitness App with purchase, and this app is compatible with both phones, tablets, and other smart devices.
+This bike is also designed to integrate many more programs than its Peloton rival, including MyFitness.Pal, Rouvy, and Sufferfest.

 With the Peloton bike however, you get full workouts streamed right in front of you.
 This bike comes with full WiFi connectivity, so you are able to take part in live spin classes 24/7 that are recorded and broadcast from Peloton studios in New York.
 This is precisely the selling feature that has garnered Peloton significant attention in the market, and the brand has developed quite the cult following on account of it.
 This said, there is a fee for this service, so not only does the Peloton cost more to get into your home, but it also commits you to a $39/month membership fee to use it to its full potential.
 Some people are greatly put off by this, so it could cause them to lean away from this bike entirely.
+Peloton has a whopping 10 categories of workout classes from which to choose, and a more immersive experience by way of its connectivity.
+The Peloton Bike+ features a 2.2 channel front-facing stereo soundbar with four speakers.

 The other big difference that comes with the new Peloton Bike+ is the increased focus on a total body workout.
 The Bike+ now has a swiveling screen, and the brand has been ramping up its training offerings for cross training, strength training, yoga, and stretching, as well as adding new Boot Camp programming to the catalog in 2020.
 The volume of instructor-led versatility is impressive, the quality of content is high, and quite frankly it’s worth the extra spend if you’re looking for thorough at-home training through streaming video.